sporkd/html5-rails/README.md

 Installation
 =========================

-We're a bit light on documentation right now, but this should get you going.
+We're a bit light on documentation right now, but this should get you going...

 In your Gemfile